FAQs About Buying Commercial Property in Canada

 This is an important question that deserves careful consideration.
 Leasing is the less costly alternative, but the needs of your practice should be weighed.
 If you opt to buy, understand the fixed vs. variable costs: by purchasing, you’ll know exactly what the monthly costs will be (the mortgage payment).
 With a lease, the cost becomes variable since the rent can increase annually and at lease renewal.

-Typically, purchasing makes more sense if you already have an established practice, or have the intent to put down roots in the location you are considering for a significant amount of time — think decades, not years.
+Typically, purchasing makes more sense if you already have an established business, or have the intent to put down roots in the location you are considering for a significant amount of time — think decades, not years.

 Making the decision to buy entails tying up a significant amount of your company’s operating capital in your real estate purchase.
 The process of selling real estate (should the need arise) can often be a lengthy process, and also one that is subject to the whims of the real estate market at the time.

-Making the decision to purchase a commercial location for your medical or dental practice is one of — if not the — largest business decisions you’ll ever make.
+Making the decision to purchase a commercial location for your office is one of — if not the — largest business decisions you’ll ever make.
 With that being said, the right amount of due diligence can produce long-lasting dividends.